kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

   - Address open issues with the current controller
   - Add metrics exposing controller throughput, latency etc.
 - Extend CronJob status field
-  - lastSuccesfulTime: tracks the last time the job completed successfully
+  - lastSuccessfulTime: tracks the last time the job completed successfully
   - nextRunTime: tracks the next time the job will be scheduled

 ## Proposal